blossm-network/toolbox/README.md

 4. Repeat step 3 with the `production`, `sandbox` and `staging` projects.

-5. Update the top level Blossm `config.yaml` so that the properties **vendors.cloud.gcp.secretsBuckets** reference that secrets Storage bucket names.
+5. Update the top level Blossm `config.yaml` so that the properties **vendors.cloud.gcp.secretsBuckets** reference the secrets Storage bucket names.

 The command to save a secret is using the CLI is: